AMSP-04/NETN-LOG/NETN-LOG.md

 NETN LOG covers the following services:

-* Supply Service offered by a federate capable of simulating the transfer of supplies to the consumer.
+* Supply Service offered by a federate capable of simulating the transfer of supplies between consumer and provider.
-* Storage Service offered by a federate capable of simulating receiving the transfer of supplies from the consumer.
 * Transport Service offered by a federate capable of simulating loading, transport and/or unloading of non-consumable materiel.
 * Repair Service offered by a federate capable of simulating repair of consumer provided non-consumable materiel, e.g platforms.